 In October 2011, the U.S. Food and Drug Administration (FDA) and the National Institutes of Health (NIH) announced a new study called the Population Assessment of Tobacco and Health (PATH) Study.
-The study will look at tobacco use and how it affects the health of Americans.
-About 59,000 people ages 12 years and older will be invited to participate in the PATH Study.
-Some of them will use tobacco; others won’t.
+The study will examine tobacco use and how it affects the health of Americans.
+About 46,000 people aged 12 years and older will be invited to participate in the PATH Study.
+Some of them will be tobacco users; others won’t.
 Interviewers will meet with each person once a year for at least three years.

 Specific Research Goals for the PATH Study

 - Evaluate initiation and use patterns, including the use of new products, the use of multiple products concurrently, and the switch from one product to another;

-- Assess differences in tobacco-related attitudes, behaviors, and health outcomes among racial/ethnic, gender, and age subgroups.
+- Assess differences in tobacco-related attitudes, behaviors, and health conditions among racial/ethnic, gender, and age subgroups.

 PATH Study Participants